 Equation (\ref{eq:alpha}) couples equations (\ref{eq:k2QFormulap}) and (\ref{eq:k2Qparameters}), where $\Rp(t)$ is hereafter computed in all our models from a planet with core located at 0.1 au (see dashed red line in Fig. \ref{fig:radiusEvolution}), and using the cooling contraction model proposed by \citet{Fortney2007}.
 However, we should keep in mind that planets migrating too close to the parent star could have larger radii and smaller densities, which is an underestimation and overestimation of the present model respectively.

-\item Finally, the star will be taken with a fixed core's radius.
-We assume that the star's bulk size does not change significantly during the time-scales of planetary tidal evolution, or $\alphas(t)=\alphas(0)$. \end{itemize}
+(v) Finally, the star will be taken with a fixed core's radius.
+We assume that the star's bulk size does not change significantly during the time-scales of planetary tidal evolution, or $\alphas(t)=\alphas(0)$.

 The validity of the formulae for $\Kpp/\Qp$ (equation \ref{eq:k2QFormulap}) and $\Kss/\Qs$ (equation \ref{eq:k2QFormulas}) adopted in this work is only possible under the previous conditions.
 It is also very important to stress that although tidal dissipation inside giant planets is still a matter of research and not well understood yet, the central point of the model proposed here is that planetary evolution happens on time-scales similar to those of orbital circularization.
 This result seems to be pretty robust and model independent.
 Also, independent of model is the fact that during the early evolution of the planet $\Rp$, $\Kpp/\Qp$, $\Kss/\Qs$, and the stellar/planetary rotational rates will change, modifying the tidal torque on the evolving planet and its host star.